GiovanniCardamone/giovannicardamone/README.md

 - :telescope: I’m currently working a lot :laughing:
 - :seedling: I’m currently learning Rust, 3D, AI
-- :mailbox_with_mail: You can reach me on one of my socials
+- :mailbox_with_mail: You can reach me on one of my socials or send me feedback
 - :zap: Fun fact: I only use linux distro's
 - :goal_net: 2020 Goals: Contribute more to Open Source projects